Formulary Chapter 6: Endocrine system - Full Chapter

 - Approved for luteal support in patients who have had a previous failed biochemical pregnancy in a froxen embryo transfer (FET) cycle

-- CD&TV for Luteal Phase support following IVF.
+for Luteal Phase support following IVF.

 - Full course to be supplied by hospital